- 2 tablespoons chopped sun-dried tomatoes (not packed in oil)

 - 1/4 cup shredded Asiago cheese

-- 1/2 cup canned water-packed artichoke hearts, rinsed, drained and chopped
+- 1/2 cup canned water-packed artichoke hearts, chopped

 - 2 tablespoons minced fresh basil or 2 teaspoons dried basil